jzharris/Unity-MNIST/README.md

 ## Running the project

+### Opening the Unity project
+The Unity project is located in the following folder: `Unity-Files/MNIST`.
+Open this folder from Unity to get started.
+The example scene can be found in `Scenes > Classifier`.

-### Training the model
+### Training the TF model
-To apply a trained model to Unity, first run the python file containing the CNN
+To apply a trained model to Unity, first run the python file containing the CNN.
 ~~~
 cd TensorFlow/
 python3 mnist_cnn1.py
 ~~~

-Parameters that can be run with this script
+Parameters that can be run with this script:
 ~~~
 --model_name            # the name of the saved model                         default='mnist_cnn1'
 --export_images         # instead of training a model, save MNIST to .png's   default=False